DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 Checklist of things to impliment/fix before 1.0

-ETA: October 5 (Subject to change)
+ETA: October ??
+(Subject to change), This project is on the back burner, I am learning HTML and making a website.
+I will finish 1.0 as soon as I can.

 Completed items will be marked with "✓"